Moil

 Table Chart PROFILE FAQ

-Moil is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Moil was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Moil has a high level of cultural diversity, with 34.0% of its population born overseas and 33.8% speaking a language other than English at home.
-Christianity is the predominant religion in Moil, accounting for 48.8% of people.
-However, Buddhism is notably overrepresented compared to Greater Darwin, comprising 4.1% of Moil's population.
+Moil's population shows high cultural diversity, with 34.0% born overseas and 33.8% speaking a language other than English at home.
+Christianity is the predominant religion in Moil, accounting for 48.8% of its population.
+Buddhism stands out as overrepresented, comprising 4.1% compared to Greater Darwin's 4.1%.

 Frequently Asked Questions - Diversity

-What is the level of cultural diversity in Moil?
+What is the level of cultural diversity in the suburb of Moil?

 Moil scores quite highly on cultural diversity, with 34.0% of its population born overseas and 33.8% speaking a language other than English at home.

-What is the most common religion in Moil?
+What is the most common religion in the suburb of Moil?

 The main religion in Moil was found to be Christianity, which makes up 48.8% of people in Moil.
 However, the most apparent overrepresentation was in Buddhism, which comprises 4.1% of the population, compared to 4.1% across Greater Darwin.

-What are the top countries of origin in Moil?
+What are the top countries of origin in the suburb of Moil?

 In terms of ancestry (country of birth of parents), the top three represented groups in Moil are English, comprising 19.8% of the population, Australian, comprising 19.5% of the population, and Other, comprising 14.8% of the population.
 Additionally, there are notable divergences in the representation of certain other ethnic groups: Filipino is notably overrepresented at 5.1% of Moil (vs 4.7% regionally), Greek at 6.1% (vs 3.7%) and Hungarian at 0.4% (vs 0.1%).